Ocean and Climate Change Institute

 Amount Available: Approximately $250,000

-- What is the role of ocean circulation in the climate system, including its internal processes, its response to remote forcings, and its linkages to and effects on other components of the climate system.
+- What is the role of the ocean in the climate system, including its internal processes, its response to remote forcings, and its linkages to and effects on other components of the climate system?

 The OCCI is soliciting proposals for research projects that fall within one or more of the above research themes.
-Proposals for interdisciplinary work involving more than one WHOI department are especially encouraged.
-Awards are available to members of the Scientific and Awards are available to those who satisfy the WHOI eligibility requirements to be a Principal Investigator (see http://www.whoi.edu/DoR/page.do?pid=30035&tid=3622&cid=34968 ).
+Awards are available to those who satisfy the WHOI eligibility requirements to be a Principal Investigator (see http://www.whoi.edu/DoR/page.do?pid=30035&tid=3622&cid=34968 ).

 The OCCI will support individual and collaborative research projects relevant to the current themes of the Institute.
 The mission of the OCCI is to support and enrich climate research activities of the WHOI community, particularly those research activities that study the central role of the oceans in climate change.